 2. Lymphatic System: Who Is Who?

-Imagine a very-very long swimming pool where swimmers can only go in one direction.
+Imagine a long swimming pool where swimmers can only go in one direction.
 Lymphatic vessels are like those lanes in a pool.
 They go throughout your entire body and create the whole “network.”

-What is the source of lymphatic fluids?
+Well, what is the source of lymphatic fluids?

 When your blood is moving around your body, the small amount stays behind your tissues.
 Nearby lymph capillaries absorb it and transfer into the lymph.